influx6/ExtensionManager.js/README.md

 # Basics Things to Note
-	- ExtensionManager is nothing more than just a standard way of adding specific objects to a specific object,so pick which you wish,to either do it manually or using this manager,but it does come with benefits that you can have a central location for all extensions and simple give and remove extensions from different objects with a added benefit of a simple dependency system(very simple system).Basicly if you need a standard way of moving and breaking
+	- ExtensionManager is nothing more than just a standard way of extending a specific object,so pick which you wish,to either do it manually or using this manager,but it does come with benefits that you can have a central location for all extensions and simple give and remove extensions from different objects with a added benefit of a simple dependency system(very simple system).Basicly if you need a standard way of moving and breaking